Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 • Brush with fluoride toothpaste - Brush for at least two minutes, twice a day.

-• Floss at least once daily - Use a floss holder, floss pics or other tools recommended by your dentist if you have difficulties flossing with your hands.
+• Floss at least once daily - Use a floss holder, floss pick or other tools recommended by your dentist if you have difficulties flossing with your hands.

 • Visit the dentist regularly - Visits should be every six months, unless otherwise directed by the dentist.

-• Avoid all tobacco products, e-cigarettes, and vaping.
+• Avoid all tobacco products, including e-cigarettes and vaping.

 • Stay hydrated - Drinking water regularly throughout the day can help combat dry mouth.